SHMS Weekly Info

 Parent Liaison Information

-Loudoun Hunger Relief is the third organization and they provide fresh groceries for the whole family, plus they can help find further assistance to meet other needs through their network of partners.
+Loudoun Hunger Relief provides fresh groceries for the whole family, plus they can help find further assistance to meet other needs through their network of partners.
 They will continue their regular hours for distribution, and add more hours as well as a mobile market to reach out into the community and be more accessible.
 Please go to https://www.loudounhunger.org to find out how you can donate or help.

 Finally, if you would prefer to donate a grocery or Walmart gift card directly to the school for use with our families please contact me (email@example.com) and we will work out a way to get that from you.
 Thank you for always stepping up when asked and for being such a "Ray of Light" in our school community.
 Please reach out with any questions or concerns and I will do my best to answer them for you.
 Until then, be well, and wash those hands!